CiriloRibeiro/LeitorPDFLAN/README.md

 # LeitorPDFLAN
-A python script to automate the reading of a directory with pdfs of LAN cable tests, avoiding CTRL-C+CTRL-V. It can easily be changed to work on other files.
+A Python script is provided below to automate the process of reading a directory containing PDFs of LAN cable tests, eliminating the need for manual copy-pasting (CTRL-C+CTRL-V).
+The script can be easily modified to work with other types of files.

 ## Installing the Libraries